 First don’t treat investor recruitment as a “trophy collection” exercise.
 Just because you can say your company is backed by some notable angel investors doesn’t mean it gives you the best chance of success.
 Instead, think of investors as an extension of your team.

 What’s their industry knowledge?
 What level of commitment can they offer?
-It’s better to have a handful of deep-pocketed angel investors you want to work with than 20+ small angel investors who may or may not bring added value to your company.
+It’s better to have a handful of high-quality angel investors you want to work with than 20+ small angel investors who may or may not bring added value to your company.

-For investors, your company may be just a small percentage of their portfolio, but for you, it’s make or break.
-So think twice and choose wisely!
+For investors, your company may be just a small percentage of their portfolio, but for you, it’s make-or-break.
+So, think twice and choose wisely!